KaranJagtiani/Snake-Game-in-CPP/README.md

 i)	Traverse the list till the end using next pointer.

-ii)	From the last node, traverse back to the head by using previous pointer, while copying
+ii)	From the last node, traverse back to the head by using previous pointer, while:

     head->x = head->prev->x
     head->y = head->prev->y

 iii)	Now, we are back to the head node, display the squares by traversing back to the last node through next pointer.

-iv)	Repeat the process till game is over, or game is complete, or ESC is pressed.
+iv)	Repeat the process till game is over, or is complete, or ESC is pressed.

-## Forest Fire Algorithm for polygon filling
+## Forest Fire algorithm for polygon filling
 ![](images/forest_fire.jpg)

-Queue Data Structure implemented using Linked List was used for this algorithm.
+Queue Data Structure implemented using Linked List was used for implementing this algorithm for polygon filling.

 ```
 while(head){